guilatrova/base-dev-setup/README.md

 - :sleeping: Download it
 - :sleeping: Change chmod or execute it

-**Instead of doing any manual, boring and repeatitive work, use this restore playbook.**
+**Instead of doing any manual, tedious and repetitive work, use this restore playbook.**

 Let's say you want to update all dev tools:

 `ansible-playbook playbooks/restore.yml --tags dev`

-Or maybe you're willing to just update zoom to the latest version, you could simply:
+Or maybe you're willing to update only zoom to the latest version.
+You could simply:

 `ansible-playbook playbooks/restore.yml --tags zoom`